ElraysSoftware/STM32_NUCLEO_F446RE_DS3231_RTC/CONTRIBUTING.md

 ## Contributing
 - We welcome contributors at all levels.
-- Potential contributors would are welcome to contact elrays@sbcglobal.net to see how they can help.
+- Potential contributors are welcome to contact elrays@sbcglobal.net to see how they can help.